lexman/tuttle/docs/reference/resources_and_urls.md

 ````
 odbc://datasource_name/my_table
 ````
-The table can be partitionned, wich means you write chunks of data according to a filter on a column.
+ODBC resources have experimental support for partitioning, which means you write chunks of data according to a filter on columns.
 If your column is "my_col" , this is a valid url :
 ````
 odbc://datasource_name/my_table?my_col=a_value
 ````
+Only one set of filters is allowed for the same table.

 ## hdfs
 Any file or directory in an hdfs storage. eg ``hdfs:\\myserver\path\to\my\file``